Mining in Wallapop

 Now we see some interesting things:

-• mean values are way too far from the median (skewed distribution)
+values are way too far from themedian

-• Prices from “Inmobiliaria” (real state) are usually symbolic.
+are also way larger than they should.- Prices from “Inmobiliaria” (real state) are usually symbolic.

-• All distributions are heavily long-tailed.
+- All distributions are heavily long-tailed.

 Our next step is to assess if our data how our data is distributed.
 To do this, we can use Q-Q plot (Quantile-Quantile plot).
 In this approach, quantiles of our data distribution are plotted against quantiles of a known distribution as a scatter plot.
 If distributions are similar the plot will be close to a straight line.